getao/icae/code/README.md

 2. **Very important**: Don't use fp16 to train the ICAE; make sure you train the model with bfloat16.

+3. For v2 training code, it only supports batch size=1.
+If you want to support batch>1, you can modify the code but given our experiences, increasing the batch size does not introduce throughput increase.

 ## Updated Version (V2, March 2024):

 1. Two Mistral-based checkpoints along with corresponding inference code have been uploaded in the 'icae_v2/' folder.